timoa/app-stores-prometheus-exporter/README.md

 Depending of the number of apps you will monitor, it will be better to set the scrape interval to 5m or more.

+## Dashboards

+The following Grafana dashboards are available in the Grafana Dashboards repository and can be install in your own Grafana instance (just copy the ID to import it):

+* [Mobile App Stores - Per App][link-grafana-dashboard-per-app]
+* [Mobile App Stores - Score][link-grafana-dashboard-score]
+* [Mobile App Stores - Reviews][link-grafana-dashboard-reviews]
+* [Mobile App Stores - Versions][link-grafana-dashboard-versions]

 ## TODO

-- Better test coverage
+* Better test coverage
-- Grafana dashboards screenshots and links
+* Grafana dashboards screenshots and links
-- Refactoring of the code to add more stores as plugins
+* Refactoring of the code to add more stores as plugins
-- Simplify multiple countries configuration
+* Simplify multiple countries configuration
-- Add support to Mac App Store
+* Add support to Mac App Store
-- Add support to Microsoft Store
+* Add support to Microsoft Store
-- Add support to Amazon Appstore
+* Add support to Amazon Appstore

 [sonarcloud]: https://sonarcloud.io/about
 [travis-badge]: https://travis-ci.com/timoa/app-stores-prometheus-exporter.svg?branch=master